 Some individuals develop a pNEN as part of a larger genetic syndrome such as multiple endocrine neoplasia type I (MEN1), von Hippel-Lindau syndrome (VHL) or neurofibromatosis type I (NF-1).
 These disorders have additional symptoms and physical characteristics.
 (For more information on these disorders, choose the specific name as your search term in the Rare Disease Database.)

-A diagnosis of a pancreatic neuroendocrine neoplasms is made based upon identification of characteristic symptoms (if present), a detailed patient history, a thorough clinical evaluation and a variety of specialized tests including advanced imaging techniques (scintigraphy, CT, MRI, PET-CT), blood tests, biochemical tests, and seldom biopsies.
+A diagnosis of a pancreatic neuroendocrine neoplasms is made based upon identification of characteristic symptoms (if present), a detailed patient history, a thorough clinical evaluation and a variety of specialized tests including advanced imaging techniques (octrotide-scintigraphy, CT, MRI, PET-CT, PET-MRI), blood tests (Chromogranin A, NETest), biochemical tests, and also biopsies.

 The therapeutic management of individuals with pNENs may require the coordinated efforts of a team of medical professionals, such as physicians who specialize in the diagnosis and treatment of cancer (medical oncologists), specialists in diagnosis and treatment of gastrointestinal disorder (gastroenterologists), specialists in the diagnosis and treatment of hormone-related disorders (endocrinologists), surgeons, oncology nurses, and other healthcare specialists.